-Since its inception in 2004, Sojourner House MOMS (Motivation Opportunities Mentoring Spirituality) has provided safe, independent housing and supportive services for homeless, single, dual-diagnosed women in recovery and their children, to confidently transition into the community.
+Since its inception in 2004, Sojourner House MOMS (Motivation Opportunities Mentoring Spirituality) has provided shelter to people in recovery and their children, to confidently transition into the community.

-The MOMS program focuses on strengthening family relationships, promoting self-sufficiency, long term sobriety, and mental health.
+The MOMS program focuses on strengthening family relationships, promoting self-sufficiency, long-term sobriety, and mental health recovery.

 Individuals eligible for Sojourner House MOMS program must be:

 - Homeless & referred by the Allegheny County LINK (1-866-730-2368)

 - 18 years or older who can provide proof of child custody or a current reunification plan if children are housed with someone other than the applicant